Thomvis/BrightFutures/Documentation/Migration_2.0.md

+# Migrating from 1.0.1 to 2.0.0

 Please read the [changelog](../CHANGELOG.md) for 2.0 first.

-BrightFutures 2.0 has a new dependency: Result.
+BrightFutures 2.0 has two new dependencies: Result and Box.
 If you're using CocoaPods, `pod update` should automatically integrate it into your project.
-If you're using Carthage, after running `carthage update`, you need to add `Result.framework` to your target like you have also done for `BrightFutures.framework`.
+If you're using Carthage, after running `carthage update`, you need to add `Result.framework` and `Box.framework` to your target like you have also done for `BrightFutures.framework`.

-In files where you're using `Result`, you'll also need to add an import statement for the respecive frameworks.
+In files where you're using `Result` or `Box`, you'll also need to add an import statement for the respecive frameworks.
 If you fail to do this, you will see errors like "Use of undeclared type 'Result'".

-If you see error messages around `import Result`, the new dependencies have not yet been integrated correctly.
+If you see error messages around `import Result` or `import Box`, the new dependencies have not yet been integrated correctly.

 `Future` and `Result` in BrightFutures 1.0 have only one generic parameter: the value type.
 In BrightFutures 2.0, both types have gained a second generic parameter: the error type.
 This removes the dependency on `NSError`.
 If you want to continue to use `NSError`, this means that you'll have to go through your code and update the occurrences of `Future` and `Result`